Lyndall Gordon: Life

-Born in Cape Town, she had her undergraduate studies at the University of Cape Town and her doctorate at Columbia University in New York City.
-She is married to pathologist, Siamon Gordon; they have two daughters.
+Born in Cape Town, South Africa, she did her undergraduate studies at the University of Cape Town and her doctorate at Columbia University in New York City.
+She is married to pathologist Siamon Gordon; they have two daughters.

 Gordon is the author of Eliot's Early Years (1977), which won the British Academy's Rose Mary Crawshay Prize; Virginia Woolf: A Writer's Life (1984), which won the James Tait Black Memorial Prize; Charlotte Brontë: A Passionate Life (1994), winner of the Cheltenham Prize for Literature; and Vindication: A Life of Mary Wollstonecraft, shortlisted for the BBC Four Samuel Johnson Prize.

-Her most recent publications are Lives Like Loaded Guns: Emily Dickinson and her Family's Feuds (2010), which has challenged established assumptions about the poet's life; Shared Lives: Growing Up in 50s Cape Town (D. Philip Publishers, 1992); Divided Lives: Dreams of a Mother and a Daughter (London: Virago, 2014); and Outsiders: Five Women Writers Who Changed the World (London: Virago, 2017).
+More recent publications include Lives Like Loaded Guns: Emily Dickinson and her Family's Feuds (2010), which has challenged established assumptions about the poet's life; Shared Lives: Growing Up in 50s Cape Town (D. Philip Publishers, 1992); Divided Lives: Dreams of a Mother and a Daughter (London: Virago, 2014); and Outsiders: Five Women Writers Who Changed the World (London: Virago, 2017).

+Lives Like Loaded Guns was short-listed for the Duff Cooper Prize and Italy’s Comisso Prize.Divided Lives was long-listed for the Alan Paton prize and the Warwick prize for writing.Outsiders was a finalist for the Prose Award by the American Association of Publishers.

+Lyndall's most recent work is The Hyacinth Girl: T.S.
+Eliot’s Hidden Muse (2022), which was longlisted for the 2023 PEN/Jacqueline Bograd Weld Award for Biography.

-She was elected a Fellow of the Royal Society of Literature in 2002.
+Gordon was elected a Fellow of the Royal Society of Literature in 2002.

-Gordon's most recent work is The Hyacinth Girl: T.S.
-Eliot’s Hidden Muse (2022).